Overview

 EOF

-Understanding the specifics of every single code line isn’t necessary, although you can read the inline comments for more info.
+Understanding the specifics of this source code line isn’t necessary, although you can read the inline comments for more info.
 But you need to understand that there’s a PaymentProcessor interface that defines a Charge function.
 Then, the StripePaymentProcessor implements this interface and interacts with the Stripe API.
 The function body mainly showcases the typical flow of such requests.
 But you don’t need it in this tutorial because that isn’t what you’ll be mocking.

 After this, create a PaymentProcessorClient struct that uses the PaymentProcessor interface, as shown in the Charge function, where it’s passing the function parameters to the interface implementation.